microsoft/dotnet/dotnet-developer-projects.md

  * [CInject](https://github.com/punitganshani/CodeInject) - A tool to inject your C#/VB.NET code into existing .NET assemblies and executables
  * [FAKE](http://fsharp.github.io/FAKE/) - Build automation system with capabilities which are similar to make and rake.
  * [Fody](https://github.com/Fody/Fody) - Extensible tool for weaving .NET assemblies.
-* [Crawler-Lib Build Tools](http://www.crawler-lib.net/build-tools) -  A PowerShell based toolbox for automating the software build process, autmated testing and integration.
+* [Crawler-Lib Build Tools](http://download.crawler-lib.net/BuildTools/) -  [A PowerShell based toolbox](http://www.crawler-lib.net/build-tools) for automating the software build process, autmated testing and integration.
- * [FsEye](http://www.swensensoftware.com/fseye) - A visual object tree inspector for the F# Interactive.
+ * [FsEye](https://code.google.com/p/fseye/) - A visual object tree inspector for the F# Interactive.
- * [FsharpLint](http://fsprojects.github.io/FSharpLint/) - Lint tool for F#.
+ * [FsharpLint](https://github.com/fsprojects/FSharpLint) - Lint tool for F#.
- * [FsPickler](http://nessos.github.io/FsPickler/) - Serialization library that facilitates the distribution of .NET objects.
+ * [FsPickler](https://github.com/nessos/FsPickler) - Serialization library that facilitates the distribution of .NET objects.
  * [GitLink](https://github.com/CatenaLogic/GitLink) - Command-line tool to make .NET open source accessible without the need for a symbols server
  * [GitVersion](https://github.com/ParticularLabs/GitVersion) - Use convention to derive a SemVer product version from a GitFlow based repository.
- * [Glimpse](http://getglimpse.com) - Providing real time diagnostics & insights to the fingertips of hundreds of thousands of developers daily.
+ * [Glimpse](https://github.com/Glimpse/Glimpse) - Providing real time diagnostics & insights to the fingertips of hundreds of thousands of developers daily.
- * [ILSpy](http://ilspy.net/) - ILSpy is the open-source .NET assembly browser and decompiler.
+ * [ILSpy](https://github.com/icsharpcode/ILSpy) - ILSpy is the open-source .NET assembly browser and decompiler.
- * [Mini Profiler](http://miniprofiler.com/) - A simple but effective mini-profiler for .NET and Ruby.
+ * [Mini Profiler](https://github.com/MiniProfiler/dotnet) - A simple but effective mini-profiler for .NET.
  * [Obfuscar](https://obfuscar.codeplex.com) - MSIL obfuscation utility for .NET assemblies.
  * [Outcomes.Net](https://github.com/kinetiq/Ether.Outcomes/) - Fluent wrapper that eliminates plumbing code around failure-prone functions.
- * [Paket](http://fsprojects.github.io/Paket/) - Dependency manager for .NET and Mono projmects, which is designed to work well with NuGet packages and also enables referencing files directly from GitHub repositories.
+ * [Paket](https://github.com/fsprojects/Paket) - Dependency manager for .NET and Mono projmects, which is designed to work well with NuGet packages and also enables referencing files directly from GitHub repositories.
  * [Protobuf-net](https://code.google.com/p/protobuf-net/) - A .NET implementation of protobuf, allowing you to serialize your .NET objects efficiently and easily.
- * [scriptcs](http://scriptcs.net/) - scriptcs makes it easy to write and execute C# with a simple text editor.
+ * [scriptcs](https://github.com/scriptcs/scriptcs) - scriptcs makes it easy to write and execute C# with a simple text editor.
  * [Snoop WPF](https://github.com/cplotts/snoopwpf) - Snoop - The WPF Spy Utility
  * [Sql Bulk Copy Sync](https://github.com/WCOMAB/SqlBulkSync)
- * [Vagrant](http://nessos.github.io/Vagrant/) - Automated dependency resolution and dynamic assembly compilation framework.
+ * [Vagrant](https://github.com/nessos/Vagrant) - Automated dependency resolution and dynamic assembly compilation framework.
  * [Weighted Selector](https://github.com/kinetiq/Ether.WeightedSelector/) - Easy to use (but high performance!) weighted selection implementation.
  * [XDav](https://github.com/rezabazargan/xDav) -  A .net server mudole for webdav standard.
  * [ZeroToNine](https://github.com/ploeh/ZeroToNine) - A tool for maintaining .NET Assembly versions across multiple files.

 * Testing
  * [AutoFixture](https://github.com/AutoFixture/AutoFixture) - An open source framework for .NET designed to minimize the 'Arrange' phase of your unit tests.
 Its primary goal is to allow developers to focus on what is being tested rather than how to setup the test scenario, by making it easier to create object graphs containing test data.
- * [canopy](http://lefthandedgoat.github.io/canopy/) - A web testing framework.
+ * [canopy](https://github.com/lefthandedgoat/canopy) - A web testing framework.
  * [FakeItEasy](https://github.com/FakeItEasy/FakeItEasy) - The easy mocking library for .NET.
- * [FsCheck](https://fsharp.github.io/FsCheck/) - A tool for testing .NET programs automatically.
+ * [FsCheck](https://github.com/fsharp/FsCheck) - A tool for testing .NET programs automatically.
  * [moq](https://github.com/Moq/moq4) - The most popular and friendly mocking framework for .NET
- * [NSubstitute](http://nsubstitute.github.io/) - A friendly substitute for .NET mocking frameworks.
+ * [NSubstitute](https://github.com/nsubstitute/NSubstitute) - A friendly substitute for .NET mocking frameworks.
  * [NUnit](https://github.com/nunit/nunit) - NUnit is a unit-testing framework for all .NET languages.
  * [tickspec](http://tickspec.codeplex.com/) - A lightweight Behaviour Driven Development (BDD) framework.
  * [TestStack.BDDfy](https://github.com/TestStack/TestStack.BDDfy) - BDDfy is the simplest BDD framework to use, customize and extend!